-You are liable to pay fees under the Devolved UK Nation Fee Scheme if your home address is in Northern Ireland, Scotland or Wales on the first day of the Seasonal Academic Year in which your first module begins.
+You are liable to pay fees under the Devolved UK Nation Fee Scheme if your place of ordinary residence is in Northern Ireland, Scotland or Wales on the first day of the Seasonal Academic Year in which your first module begins.

 B4.
-Additional information regarding funding for students in England eligible for the Standard Fee
+Additional information regarding funding for Students in England eligible for the Standard Fee

-Undergraduate students in England who began their qualification after 1 September 2012, are eligible to apply for a part-time tuition fee loan.
+Undergraduate Students in England who began their qualification after 1 September 2012, are eligible to apply for a part-time tuition fee loan.

 B5.
-Additional information regarding funding for students in Wales eligible for the Devolved UK Nation Fee
+Additional information regarding funding for Students in Wales eligible for the Devolved UK Nation Fee

-B5.1 All students in Wales who are liable to pay the Devolved UK Nation fee pay the same amount, but may be eligible for different funding arrangements.
+B5.1 Students in Wales who are liable to pay the Devolved UK Nation fees, may pay fees of different amounts, depending on a number of factors outlined in B5.4, and may be eligible for different funding arrangements.